jpgmv1998/reproducible_paper_template/randomReferences.md

 [Data Visualization with R](https://rkabacoff.github.io/datavis/) - This book helps you create the most popular visualizations - from quick and dirty plots to publication-ready graphs.
 The text relies heavily on the ggplot2 package for graphics, but other approaches are covered as well.

-[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown) - Book for R Markdown references.

-[R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) - This book is designed to provide a range of examples on how to extend the functionality of your R Markdown documents.
-As a cookbook, this guide is recommended to new and intermediate R Markdown users who desire to enhance the efficiency of using R Markdown and also explore the power of R Markdown.

-[Academic Publications with R Markdown](https://danovando.github.io/publications-with-rmarkdown/presentations/pubs-with-rmarkdown#1) - slide presentation about using R markdown to write academic papers

 [R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (reference in portuguese)

 [Parallel Computing with R](https://arxiv.org/abs/1912.11144) - a comprehensive overview of all things R parallel (working paper)